ocaml/ocaml.org/data/tutorials/lg_03_modules.md

 $ ocamlopt -o hello amodule.cmx bmodule.cmx
 ```

+Note that the order of arguments here matter.
+Modules with dependencies must
+be listed after the modules they depend on.

 Now we have an executable that prints "Hello".
 As you can see, if you want to
 access anything from a given module, use the name of the module (always
 starting with a capital) followed by a dot and the thing that you want to use.